-World’s oldest dog ever dies in Portugal, aged 31 (or about 217 in dog years)
+World’s oldest dog ever dies in Portugal, aged 31

 The guard dog, called Bobi, died over the weekend in a veterinary hospital, Leonel Costa told The Associated Press.

 Bobi lived on a farm in the village of Conqueiros in Portugal with Costa and four cats.
 He was born on May 11, 1992, when his owner was just 8 years old.
-That made Bobi more than 217 years old in dog years when he died.

 In an interview earlier this year, Costa told the Associated Press that Bobi’s secret to a long life was good food, fresh air and lots of love.

 “Bobi eats what we eat,” said Costa.
-What’s more, Bobi had never been put on a lead.
+What’s more, Bobi had never been put on a leash.

 Bobi claimed the Guinness World Record from Bluey, an Australian cattle dog, who died in 1939 aged 29 and had held the record for almost a century.